hannahfluch/jpa/README.md

 | --- | ---------- | ------ |
 | 1   | Accounting | 5000   |
 #### Mapped Superclass
 Mapped superclass inheritance also allows inheritance to be used in the object model, when it does not exist in the data model.
 It is similar to table per class inheritance, but does not allow querying, persisting, or relationships to the superclass.
+This is like a roll-down.
 ```java
 @MappedSuperclass
 public abstract class Project {